Having problems with people undersanding your speaking?

-The thought groups mentioned above usually have one word that has more stress than the other words in the same group.
+The thought groups mentioned above usually have one word that has a little more stress than the other words in the same group.
 This is called the focus word.
-Focus words also help to create a natural rhythm to your speech.
+Focus words help to create a natural rhythm to your speech.
 Usually the focus word will be the last content word (non-grammatical word eg. noun, verb) in the thought group.
 For example “I haven’t checked my MAIL yet.”
 When stressing the focus word, be careful to stress the correct part of the word, or its primary stress (see Fig.1).
 For example, “The teacher wants us to reCORD it.”

 Use basic intonation